kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/style_guide.md

 * Commands.
 For example, in "You should run \`briefcase create\`.", only "You should run" should be translated.
 * Namespaces; class, method, or attribute names.
 Reference links containing class, method or attribute names should be left as-is, including the backticks.
 * Jinja directives.
 This is any content wrapped inside two pairs of matching curly braces, or a matching pair of single curly braces followed by a percent sign.
 Note: Including an example of the syntax here causes the Macros plugin to attempt to render it; see the [Macros documentation](https://mkdocs-macros-plugin.readthedocs.io/en/latest/pages/) for examples.
 * Custom anchors.
-They are found after headers or above some content, and are formatted as `{ id="anchor" }`.
+They are found after headers or above some content, and are formatted as `{ #anchor }`.
 * Admonition _syntax_.
 As shown below, the word "admonition" should not be translated.
 This goes for all styles of admonitions, including notes, warnings, etc. See below for information on translating the rest of the content.

     ```markdown